lingui/js-lingui/website/docs/tutorials/cli.md

 ## Extracting messages

-We're going to use an app we built in a [React tutorial](/docs/tutorials/react.md).
+We're going to use an app we built in the [React tutorial](/docs/tutorials/react.md).
 The [`extract`](/docs/ref/cli.md#extract) command looks for messages in the source files and extracts them:

 ```bash npm2yarn
 > npm run extract